Campling History, Family Crest & Coats of Arms

 Early History of the Campling family

 This web page shows only a small excerpt of our Campling research.
-Another 358 words (26 lines of text) covering the years 1273, 1400, 1401, 1500, 1627, 1664, 1674, 1679, 1790, 1791, and 1797 are included under the topic Early Campling History in all our PDF Extended History products and printed products wherever possible.
+Another 242 words (17 lines of text) covering the years 1273, 1400, 1401, 1500, 1627, 1664, 1674, 1679, 1790, 1791 and 1797 are included under the topic Early Campling History in all our PDF Extended History products and printed products wherever possible.

 Campling Spelling Variations

 Anglo-Norman names tend to be marked by an enormous number of spelling variations.
 This is largely due to the fact that Old and Middle English lacked any spelling rules when Norman French was introduced in the 11th century.
 The languages of the English courts at that time were French and Latin.
 These various languages mixed quite freely in the evolving social milieu.
 The final element of this mix is that medieval scribes spelled words according to their sounds rather than any definite rules, so a name was often spelled in as many different ways as the number of documents it appeared in.
 The name was spelled Camplin, Campelin, Camplyon, Camplyn, Camplen, Camplinge and many more.

-Early Notables of the Campling family (pre 1700)
+Early Notables of the Campling family

-Another 20 words (1 lines of text) are included under the topic Early Campling Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Campling Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Campling family

-, families began to migrate abroad in enormous numbers.
+Because of the political and religious discontent in England, families began to migrate abroad in enormous numbers.
 Faced with persecution and starvation at home, the open frontiers and generally less oppressive social environment of the New World seemed tantalizing indeed to many English people.
 The trip was difficult, and not all made it unscathed, but many of those who did get to Canada and the United States made important contributions to the young nations in which they settled.
 Some of the first North American settlers with Campling name or one of its variants: Thomas Camplin, who arrived in Toronto in 1871; Richard Camplin, who came to Ontario in 1871; Jacob Camplin, who settled in Ontario in 1871; Charles Camplin, who came to Ontario in 1871.